moosernator/osc-backend-tech-test/README.md

 *   POST /register - allows users to create a new account
 *   POST /login - allows users to authenticate and receive an access token
-*   POST - a user can add a new course to the database
+*   POST a course - a user can add a new course to the database
-*   PUT - a user can update a course
+*   PUT a course - a user can update a course
-*   DELETE - a user can delete a course
+*   DELETE a course - a user can delete a course

 The API should use JSON Web Tokens (JWT) to authenticate users and authorise their access to protected resources.
 You may use any JWT library of your choice.